 In this experiment, we take the idea of Tilted Pushing one step further and test the limits of our method.
-As shown in Fig. 6.11, we use the same setup as before, but remove parts of the surface of the table.
-In doing so, we create a maze that the agent has to navigate with the ball in order to reach the target zone.
+As shown in Fig. 6.11, we use the same setup as before but remove parts of the table surface.
+In doing so, we create a maze that the agent has to navigate with the ball to reach the target zone.
 The resulting task poses a much greater challenge than before, since the agent now has to perform multiple curves with the ball to avoid the holes in the table.